vtorosyan/vtorosyan.github.io/_posts/2020/02/2020-02-07-terraform-bigquery-udf.md

 }
 ```

 The above resource will simply `echo` `Hello World` after the resource is created.
-It's important to note, that by default **local-exec provisioner will execute the command [only once](https://www.terraform.io/docs/provisioners/index.html#creation-time-provisioners), after the creation of the resource**.
+It's important to note, that by default **local-exec provisioner will execute the command [only once](https://www.terraform.io/docs/provisioners/index.html#creation-time-provisioners){:target="_blank"}, after the creation of the resource**.
 In addition, even though the resource will be fully created when the provisioner is run, there is no guarantee that it will be in an operable state (e.g. the command you execute might not be started on the machine).

-## Introducing to Null Provider
+## Introduction to Null Provider

-The `null_resource` used in the above example is available from [null](https://www.terraform.io/docs/providers/null/index.html) provider.
+The `null_resource` used in the above example is available from [null](https://www.terraform.io/docs/providers/null/index.html){:target="_blank"} provider.
 The intention of the `null` provider is to do nothing.
 This is very handy in scenarios where you want to implement the standard resource lifecycle, but take no further action.

 `triggers` argument available in `null_resource` is used to detect changes in the resource and forces the null resource to be replaced by re-running the specified provisioner.